 The Organ Scholars at Caius live in the central part of College for three years: the Junior Organ Scholar has rooms in St Michael’s Court with a phone and pedal piano, and the Senior Organ Scholar has rooms in Gonville Court with a phone and baby grand piano.
 In addition to the £450 scholarship, Organ Scholars receive a large reduction in room rent; organ lessons (with teachers such as William Whitehead, Stephen Farr, Anne Elise Smoot, and David Goode) are provided free by the College; and a financial subsidy is available for the purchase of organ music.
 Tutorial grants are available to those wishing to undertake organ courses both in the UK and abroad, and financial assistance is also given to those taking external qualifications (e.g. R.C.O. diplomas).

 Some organ scholars spend a gap year in a Cathedral environment before coming up.
 Others have preferred to take up a Cathedral scholarship after graduating.
-Most organ scholars read Music, and the College normally takes around 6 students to read Music each year.
-The Director of Studies in Music is Dr Geoffrey Webber and the composer Professor Robin Holloway is also a Fellow.
+Most organ scholars read Music, and the College normally takes around 5 students to read Music each year.
+The current Director of Studies in Music is Dr Paul Wingfield and the composer Professor Robin Holloway is also a Fellow.

 Appointments can be made at any time of the year to visit Caius and talk to Dr Wingfield or Mr Brough (email@example.com).